akc42/football-mobile/Readme.md

 ### Cookies

-The application uses three cookies to simplify many aspects of the operation.
+The application uses two cookies to simplify many aspects of the operation.
 The names of these cookies are settings in the database, with the expectation that each installation will use different names.
 Although this is not essential and the defaults loaded into the initial database are fine, it allows an added level